 Categories

 An outside exhibition presenting metal office furniture installed in a glass cage allowed me to show Montreal under an unusual angle.
 The picture was then digitally treated to give it the desired look.

-For other pictures of Montreal and the Province of Quebec, click on the secured following link of my blog:
+Click on the link for other pictures of Montreal and the Province of Quebec on my blog.

+Categories